pebreo/pebreo.github.io/begin/Bonus-lightbulb-moment.md

 In the book, I explain that, LLMs are amazing.
 They're not perferct and I write sbout that in the book too.

 What I didnt a chance to write in the book is that SI can be our new electricity.
+Our civilization would be unimaginable without electricity: no light, no refrigerators, no microwaves, no computers, no TVs, no phones... we'd give up almost everything we rely on everyday!

 So, what dont we understand?
 Memory, cinsciousness, black-box mature of status quo AI.